 Another important function of a commercial manager is contract negotiation.
 He or she keeps track of supplier and service provider contracts and ensures that all contract terms are followed.
 When a commercial manager is dissatisfied with services, he or she may discuss the issue with managers from supplier companies and come to a mutually beneficial agreement.

 A commercial manager must be familiar with markets that are relevant to his or her company’s interests.
 This type of professional is frequently found in multinational corporations with operations in a variety of countries.
-Market analysis is used commercial managers to figure out how to sell a company’s products or services in new markets and markets where the company already has a customer base.
+Market analysis is used by commercial managers to figure out how to sell a company’s products or services in new markets and markets where the company already has a customer base.

 A commercial manager’s job also includes risk management.
 When developing financial or marketing strategies, he or she aims to maximize profits while exposing the company to the least amount of risk possible.
 He or she typically presents findings to executives who make final decisions about a company’s actions.